Collision Insurance Explained: What It Covers, Costs & When You Need It

 Will collision insurance cover hit-and-run accidents?

 Yes, collision insurance covers hit-and-run accidents where another driver damages your vehicle and flees the scene.
 You'll pay your deductible, and your insurer covers the remaining repair costs up to your vehicle's actual cash value.
 Filing a police report immediately after a hit-and-run is essential for claim approval.
-If you don't have collision coverage, uninsured motorist property damage coverage may help in some states, though coverage rules vary by location and policy terms.
+If you don't have collision coverage, uninsured motorist property damage coverage may help in some states, though coverage rules vary significantly by location and policy terms.

 Compare Car Insurance Rates in Ohio